 A number of procedures have been described, commonly divided into simple, canal wall up and canal wall down mastoidectomy.

 The lateral wall of the mastoid is removed.
 The posterosuperior wall of the external acoustic meatus is preserved 1.
 The ossicular chain cannot be visualised.

 Canal wall up (closed) mastoidectomy

 Similar to a simple mastoidectomy in that the lateral wall of the mastoid is removed and the posterosuperior wall of the external acoustic meatus is preserved 1.
-Additionally Koemer's septum is removed which grants access to the middle ear cavity and visualises the ossicles 1.
+Additionally, Koerner's septum is removed which grants access to the middle ear cavity and visualises the ossicles 1.

 Canal wall down (open) mastoidectomy

-Similar to a canal wall up mastoidectomy in that the lateral wall of the mastoid is removed and Koemer's septum is removed creating a communication with the middle ear cavity 1.
+Similar to a canal wall up mastoidectomy in that the lateral wall of the mastoid is removed and Koerner's septum is removed creating a communication with the middle ear cavity 1.
 The main difference is that the posterosuperior wall of the external acoustic meatus is also removed 1.
 The tympanic membrane is usually reconstructed.

-A modified canal wall down mastoidectomy, is similar but does not manipulate the ossicular chain of tympanic membrane.
+A modified canal wall down mastoidectomy is similar but does not manipulate the ossicular chain of the tympanic membrane.